gonzispina/nand2tetris/README.md

-# General Purpose computer from the scratch
+# General purpose computer from the scratch

+This is the nand2tetris course repository